Here’s everything about computer repair shops looking at your files:

-This is whether computer repair shops look at your files.
+Computer repair shops could look at your files.

-So if you want to find out whether computer repair shops look at your files and how you can prevent them from doing so, then this article is for you.
+So, if you want to learn all about computer repair shops looking at your files, then this article is for you.

 Let’s jump right in!

-Whether Computer Repair Shops Look at Your Files
+Do Computer Repair Shops Look at Your Files?

 When your computer or smartphone runs into issues, or worse, crashes, taking it to a repair shop is a standard next step.